rafaribe/iota-certification-exam/Readme.md

+# Study Material for the IOTA Certification Exam

+The purpose of this repo is to collect some online resources and some notes for studying for the IOTA Developer Certification Exam.

+This might require a better organization, but here it goes 😁
-# Multiple documents for different concerns
+## Multiple documents for different concerns
-(might need better organization)

 [development](development.md)

 [Important Blog Posts](important-blog-posts.md)